Bookmark these best sunscreens for protecting dry skin

 Frequently Asked Questions (FAQs)

-Answer: No matter what your skin type is, your sunscreen should always have a minimum SPF of 30.
+Answer: No matter what your skin type is, your sunscreen should always have an SPF of minimum 30.
 Additionally, it should also be broad-spectrum (protecting from both UVA and UVB rays).

 Answer: Yes, one should wear sunscreen every single day of the year irrespective of their skin type or their skin tones.
 However, it is essential that you choose one that’s ideal and best suited for your skin type.
 For instance, while a creamy sunscreen would work wonders for dry skin, it might have side effects for oily or acne-prone skin.